 Many of you know that I cherish such personal stories for that very reason.
 They allow readers to see themselves via the symptoms and experiences that they share with the authors of such stories.
 These personal stories give validation, which is a stark and welcome contrast to what many of us have experienced prior to diagnosis.

-Coming UnGlutened from Delise Dickard is a wonderful memoir that has pretty much everything that all of us with celiac or non-celiac gluten sensitivity (NCGS) have in our own personal stories—pain, humor (it’s easier to laugh than cry so many times!), frustration, “light bulb” moments, healing, and so much more that we can all relate to.
+Coming UnGlutened from Delise Dickard is a wonderful memoir that has pretty much everything that all of us with celiac or non-celiac gluten sensitivity (NCGS) have in our own personal stories—pain, humor (it’s easier to laugh than cry most of the time!), frustration, “light bulb” moments, healing, and so much more that we can all relate to.

 Delise is actually Dr. Delise Dickard.
 She is a psychotherapist, in private practice as the founder and director of Riverside Counseling and Wellness.
 In addition to her doctoral degree in Counseling Psychology, she has earned a Masters Degree from Harvard University in dramatic arts and is an award-winning playwright.
 She is also a mental health columnist for our local newspaper.

 Delise’s story is definitely worth a read and I’m happy to tell you that not only is it an informative read, it’s also a quick read.
 That’s because it’s beautifully written and so compelling.
 You really won’t want to put this book down.

 Her story is 5 years in the writing, but most of her lifetime in the making.
 If you already live gluten free for health reasons or have struggled for years with health issues, you will most likely know what I mean by that.

 In her personal journey, Delise was able to interview and meet with medical experts like Dr. Alessio Fasano to better understand celiac and NCGS and the information she shares from those meetings is a huge bonus to the reader as well.